gofynd/fdk-client-kotlin/documentation/platform/CART.md

 | body | [ApplyCouponRequest](#ApplyCouponRequest) | yes | Request body |

-Use this API to apply coupons on items in the cart.
+Apply a selected coupon to the items in the shopping cart.

 *Returned Response:*